nestybox/sysbox/docs/user-guide/configuration.md

 `--allow-trusted-xattr=false` globally, you can always deploy a Sysbox container with the default behavior by passing environment variable `SYSBOX_ALLOW_TRUSTED_XATTR=TRUE`.

+**NOTE:**

+Starting with Sysbox v0.6.3, Sysbox starts with `--allow-trusted-xattr=false` by default.
+This improves performance (sometimes significantly) because Sysbox need not trap `*xattr()` syscalls.However, it also means that applications that want to use `trusted.*` extended file attributes won't work (i.e., they'll receive an EPERM when trying to access such attributes), unless the user explicitly starts the container with `SYSBOX_ALLOW_TRUSTED_XATTR=TRUE`.

+This change was done because applications such as Docker Engine (version 20.10.9+) no longer use `trusted.*` extended file attributes when they run inside a Linux user-namespace (e.g., as in Sysbox containers), so having Sysbox intercept all `*xattr()` syscalls was unnecessarily adding a performance penalty.
+Nonetheless, other applications may still rely on `trusted.*` attributes, and those will not work properly inside Sysbox containers unless the container is started with `SYSBOX_ALLOW_TRUSTED_XATTR=TRUE` as described above (or unless the sysbox-mgr is configured with `--allow-trusted-xattr=true` in the respective Sysbox systemd unit file).

 ## Speeding up Sysbox by Disabling Image Preloading